 We make several contributions.
 First, we provide a formal introduction to hypergame theory, including its foundational concepts and its two major revisions: hierarchical hypergames and the hypergame normal form (HNF).
-Building on this foundation, we define agent-compatibility criteria for hypergame models and apply these criteria in a systematic review of 44 selected papers from the hypergame-theoretic literature.
-We develop an agent-based classification framework to examine how these works integrate hypergame-theoretic models, categorizing them by domain and sub-domain, practical applicability, and degree of integration -- from conceptual inspiration through partial implementation to full deployment.
-We also construct a structured taxonomy of hypergame formalisms, distinguishing multi-level and HNF models, and map their usage across planning, reasoning, learning, and uncertainty modeling tasks.
-Furthermore, we synthesize trends and usage patterns, showing that while theoretical integrations of hypergames remain prevalent, practical deployments often rely on simplified or flattened models.
-Finally, we discuss gaps in infrastructure, such as the lack of agent-oriented hypergame modeling languages, and suggest avenues to address these gaps by drawing inspiration from formal languages like epistemic logic and GDL-III, which are already used in MAS research.
+Building on this foundation, we define agent-compatibility criteria for hypergame models and apply these criteria in a systematic review of 49 selected papers from the hypergame-theoretic literature.
+We develop an agent-based classification framework to examine how these works integrate hypergame-theoretic models, categorising them by domain and sub-domain, practical applicability, and degree of integration -- from conceptual inspiration through partial implementation to full deployment.
+We also construct a structured taxonomy of hypergame formalisms, distinguishing multi-level and HNF models, and map their usage across planning, reasoning, learning, and uncertainty modelling tasks.
+Furthermore, we synthesise trends and usage patterns, showing that while theoretical integrations of hypergames remain prevalent, practical deployments often rely on simplified or flattened models.
+Finally, we discuss gaps in infrastructure, such as the lack of agent-oriented hypergame modelling languages, and suggest avenues to address these gaps by drawing inspiration from formal languages such as epistemic logic and GDL-III, which are already used in MAS research.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:hgt} reviews the foundations of hypergame theory, including its game-theoretic roots, the formalization of games, and the development of hierarchical and HNF-based hypergame models.
+The remainder of this paper is organised as follows.
+Section~\ref{sec:hgt} reviews the foundations of hypergame theory, including its game-theoretic roots, the formalisation of games, and the development of hierarchical and HNF-based hypergame models.
 Section~\ref{sec:sysrev} presents the methodology and results of our systematic review, covering publication trends, a taxonomy of hypergame models, and an analysis of their application in practice -- including application domains, integration methodologies, fidelity, and task alignment.
 Section~\ref{sec:results} discusses the survey results, with particular attention to usage patterns, domain-model associations, and the need for agent-based hypergame languages.
 Section~\ref{sec:relwork} situates this work within the broader literature, and Section~\ref{sec:conc} concludes with a summary of findings and directions for future research.